LinggarM/Text-Summarization-using-TF-IDF-Vectorizer/README.md

 # Text-Summarization-using-TF-IDF-Vectorizer
-Text Summarization using TF-IDF Vectorizer

-Movie Synopsis Text Clustering using **K-Means Clustering** and **TF-IDF Vectorizer** and deployment using framework **Flask**.
+Simple Text Summarization using **TF-IDF Vectorizer** and **NLTK** library

 ## About the Project

-This project is a major assignment project for the second semester of the **natural language processing** course.
-The objective of this task is to collect movie synopsis data, perform text clustering on the movie synopsis data into k amount of clusters, and transform it into a web application.

-In this project, we use **K-Means Clustering** to perform text clustering and **TF-IDF Vectorizer** as Word Embedding (to convert text data into vectors).
+This project focuses on utilizing the **Term Frequency-Inverse Document Frequency (TF-IDF)** technique for text summarization.
+The goal is to automatically generate concise and meaningful summaries from longer texts, such as articles, documents, or any body of text.

+**Key Features:**
+ - TF-IDF Vectorization: The project leverages TF-IDF vectorization to represent each sentence in the text as a numerical vector, capturing the importance of each term in the context of the entire document.
+ - Sentence Scoring: Each sentence is scored based on its TF-IDF representation, allowing for the identification of key sentences that contribute significantly to the overall content.
+ - Threshold-based Summarization: A threshold is defined to select the most important sentences for the final summary.
+Sentences with TF-IDF scores equal to or greater than the threshold are included in the summarized output.

 ## Technology Used